-Once you have thrown the bird, remain still.
+Once you have thrown the bird, remain visible, motionless and quiet.
 Do not move around while the dog is working.
-Do not go into the bird bag until the working dog is back to the handler.
-Then quietly get out another bird and wait for the next dog and handler to come to the line.
+Do not talk.
+Do not go into the bird bag until the working dog has picked up all the birds and is returning to the handler.
+Then quietly get out another bird, load the winger, if used, and wait for the next dog and handler to come to the line.
 Other than the bird that is next to be thrown, keep all other birds in the bag, keep the bag closed, and keep the bag close to your feet.
 Should a working dog approach the gun station, quietly step on the bag so there is no chance of him "stealing" a bird from the bag.

 Keep track of the approximate number of birds left in the bird bag.
-When you get down to two remaining birds, let the Judge know, "Two Birds Left!"
+When you get down to two remaining birds, let the judge know, "Two Birds Left!"
 Do this between dogs, and not when a dog and handler are at the line working.
 The Judge and Stake Marshal will arrange to rebird.
-Someone will come to your station (or you can meet them halfway) with a new bag of birds.
+Someone will come to your station (or you should meet them halfway) with a new bag of birds.
 You give them your empty bag.
-Remember never to drag the bag, whether full or empty, anywhere in the field.
-It can leave scent which could trick a working dog's nose.
+Any time you are carrying a bag of birds, or an empty bird bag, hold it well above the vegetation.
+This is to prevent bird scent from adhering to the vegetation and perhaps "fooling" a later running dog that a bird has run through the area.